 Surrendering Your Pet

-- All animals must be weaned, eating solid food, and at least 7-8 weeks old and 2-3 pounds
+- All animals must be weaned, eating solid food, and at least 7-8 weeks old

 - All canines 6+ months must undergo a heartworm test and may be declined due to a positive test